WarrenWeckesser/ufunclab/README.md

 `cabssq(z)` computes the squared absolute value of `z` for complex input only.
-This is the same calculation as `abs_squared`, but the implementation is different.  `cabssq` is implemented in C with the inner loop functions implemented "by hand", with no C++ or NumPy templating.  `cabssq` is generally faster than `abs_squared`, because it avoids some of the overhead that occurs in the code generated in the implementation of `abs_squared`, and it allows the compiler to optimize the code more effectively.
+This is the same calculation as `abs_squared`, but the implementation is different.  `cabssq` is implemented in C++ with the inner loop functions implemented "by hand", with no NumPy templating.  `cabssq` is generally faster than `abs_squared`, because it avoids some of the overhead that occurs in the code generated in the implementation of `abs_squared`, and it allows the compiler to optimize the code more effectively.